milen-patel/cpu_tutorial/_parts/part07.md

 # Chapter 07 - Addition with Logic Gates
 **Topics Covered:** Half Adder, Full Adder

-As we saw in the previous chapter, chaining logic gates together allows us to build more complex circuits which will eventually end up with a computer.
-Let me back up for a second here, I think the best way to describe logic gates is comparing them to legos.
-In Chapter 6, we got introduced to the brick blocks, the tile blocks, the plate blocks, etc. Now, it's time for us to take those different lego pieces and build our first house.
+Now that we have learned about logic gates, I think it's time we learned why they are so important (hopefully, the not so boring part).
+As mentioned in Chapter 6 briefly, logic gates are the building blocks of computers and when you chain logic gates together (to build circuits), you can essentially build a computer.
+That being said, we move onto the next step of our journey - building circuits.
+In Chapter 6, we skimmed over the definition of a logic circuit.
+In computer science, a circuit allows us to represent more complex logic beyond the basic AND and OR gates and allows us to transform our binary inputs into the outputs we desire.
+An easier way to think about this is by using legos.
+In Chapter 6, we got introduced to the brick blocks, the tile blocks, the plate blocks, etc. Now, it's time for us to take those different lego pieces and build our first circuit.

 In the earliest chapters we were introduced to base-2 and learned how to add two binary numbers together.
 In this chapter, let's automate this process by designing a circuit that can add two binary numbers together.
+I just want to make a quick note by stating that you can build a circuit to do a lot of different things.
+But, we are going to start out by building circuits that add binary values together for two reasons.
+First, if you take any computer science degree, most classes are going to start from the ground up just like we did with addition in kindergarden and first grade and work their way up in difficulty.
+And the second reason is in early computing, most computers were built to serve basic needs such as solving arithmetic problems.
+So, I think it would be helpful to follow this course and then build up our knowledge.

 You already know that computers can add incredibly large numbers together, but for the sake of us getting started, we will restrict our circuit to adding two 1-bit values (recall that a bit is a binary digit), namely A and B. Let's take an example below as a first contender of a circuit that takes 1-bit values A and B as input and outputs their sum ($$A+B$$) as X:

 <img src="https://milen-patel.github.io/cpu_tutorial/assets/part7/0+0%20OR.png" style="display: block; margin-left: auto; margin-right: auto;" />

 Above we have a circuit representing the equation $$A+B=X$$ (in other words, $$0_{2}+0_{2}=0_{2}$$).
-In this example, what we are trying to demonstrate is that the OR gate can be used to add two numbers together.
+Essentially, this circuit adds two numbers together (in this case, a 0 and a 0) and outputs a number (which again, is 0).
+Congrats, you just build your first circuit!
+In this example, what we are trying to demonstrate is that the OR gate can be used to add two numbers together and is a simple addition circuit (which was also briefly mentioned in Chapter 6).

 *Aside: In the example above, the A, B, C which are all 0s are not the number 0, but the bit 0, which is equivalent to the number 0.
 So, technically, we are adding the bit 0 (the number 0) to another bit 0 (the number 0) giving us the bit 0 (the number 0).
 Review Chapter 3 if this does not make sense!*